Attempting to Remove a Tattoo at Home

 Why I Snapped and Tried to Remove My Own Tattoo

-Like I said it was way bigger than I wanted it and we ran into a problem: I had an old barbed wire tattoo going all the way around my arm, and right in the middle of the tree he was doing.
+Like I said, it was way bigger than I wanted it and we ran into a problem: I had an old barbed wire tattoo going all the way around my arm, and right in the middle of the tree he was doing.
 He decided to cover over part of it.
 This is when I started to panic.
-I knew for sure I'd be unhappy because the tree would be new and fresh and sparkling, but under it, and through the middle, would be a faded ugly old barbed wire tattoo, which would also come out both sides of the tree and all around the rest of my arm.
+I knew for sure I'd be unhappy, because the tree would be new and fresh and sparkling.
+But under it and through the middle, there would be a faded, ugly, old barbed wire tattoo, which would also come out both sides of the tree and all around the rest of my arm.

 Now What Do I Do?

-All I know is anything performed in a doctors office will cost WAY more than what I can afford, and I may be able to find my own methods here at home, for a lot cheaper.
+All I know is that anything performed in a doctor's office will cost WAY more than what I can afford, and I may be able to find my own methods here at home—for a lot cheaper.
 I am going to try a lot of the home remedies found on the Internet to fade, or remove completely, my barbed wire.